Socialism in Bangladesh: Constitution

-Words "socialism" and "socialist" appear several times in the Bangladeshi constitution.
+The words "socialism" and "socialist" appear several times in the Bangladeshi constitution.
 In the constitution, the concept of socialism seems to be more fiscal and social then political.
-Preamble briefly mentions the socialist principle and aim of the state:
+The preamble briefly mentions the socialist principle and aim of the state:

 "...Pledging that the high ideals of nationalism, socialism, democracy and secularism, which inspired our heroic people to dedicate themselves to, and our brave martyrs to sacrifice their lives in, the national liberation struggle, shall be the fundamental principles of the Constitution;

 Further pledging that it shall be a fundamental aim of the State to realise through the democratic process a socialist society, free from exploitation a society in which the rule of law, fundamental human rights and freedom, equality and justice, political, economic and social, will be secured for all citizens;..."

 Article 7 declares the people's relationship with the state:

 "All powers in the Republic belong to the people, and their exercise on behalf of the people shall be effected only under, and by the authority of, this Constitution."

 Article 8 of the re-describes the preamble's reference to socialism as the fundamental principle:

 "The principles of nationalism, socialism, democracy and secularism, together with the principles derived from those as set out in this Part, shall constitute the fundamental principles of state policy."

 Article 10 defines the characteristics of the socialist economy and freedom from exploitation:

 "A socialist economic system shall be established with a view to ensuring the attainment of a just and egalitarian society, free from the exploitation of man by man."

 Further, Article 14 of the constitution pledges to ensure the emancipation of the peasants and workers:

 "It shall be a fundamental responsibility of the State to emancipate the toiling masses the peasants and workers and backward sections of the people from all forms of exploitation."

 Likewise to the socialist states, Article 17 calls for free and compulsory education system:

 "The State shall adopt effective measures for the purpose of establishing a uniform, mass oriented and universal system of education and extending free and compulsory education to all children to such stage as may be determined by law."

 Article 20 of the constitution best describes the socialist features of economy with the famous Marxist phrase "from each according to his abilities, to each according to his work", inspiring from the Soviet constitution:

 "Work is a right, a duty and a matter of honour for every citizen who is capable of working, and everyone shall be paid for his work on the basis of the principle “from each according to his abilities, to each according to his work”."